Couples Counselling in Nanaimo

 My Approach

-My work with couples integrates Gottman Method Couples Therapy with emotionally focused and depth-oriented approaches to relationship.
-This allows us to work with both the practical realities of communication and conflict, and the deeper emotional and relational forces shaping how you meet one another.
+My work with couples integrates Gottman Method Couples Therapy with emotionally focused and depth psychotherapy.
+This allows us to work with both the practical realities of conflict and the deeper emotional and relational forces shaping how you meet one another.

 This approach allows us to work not just on behaviour, but on what moves within and between you.